Using Essential Oils

 3% dilution = 3 drops/5 ml or 18 drops/ounce or 9 drops/tablespoon

-Start with a low dilution and don't go any higher than 3%.
+Start with a low dilution and don't go any higher than 3% for any oil that will be a rub.
+With dab-on, you can go higher, but 20% should be the absolute tops.
 Essential oils smell harsh when they are in too high a concentration and they can be dangerous at that level.
 You can poke a hole in a vitamin E gelcap and squeeze out the stuff inside to use a preservative for carrier oils (one drop per ounce is plenty), although jojoba won't need it.
 In order to get the full impact of an oil you have created, let it age for a few weeks at least.
-This really seems to improve the scent.
+This really does improve the scent.
 Store your essential and fixed oils in a cool, dark place, and keep them well capped.

 Cautions

-Don't go out sunbathing after putting anything containing essential oils on your skin--some essential oils greatly potentiate the Sun's power and you can get a burn.
+Don't go out sunbathing after putting anything containing essential oils on your skin--some essential oils greatly potentiate the Sun's power and you can get a sunburn.

 Instead of using the same oils every day, vary them.
-This decreases the likelihood of developing an allergy to them.
+This decreases the likelihood of developing a skin reaction to them.

 If you want to use them in the bathtub, drop them into the running water.